OwenMcDonnell/magnet-api2-sdk-python/README.md

 alert_iterator = FilePersistentAlertIterator('persistence.json', conn, 'xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx')
 for alert in alert_iterator:
     print(alert)
+    try:
+        # try to process alert in same way
+        print(alert)
+    except:
+        alert_iterator.load()   # on failure, reload iterator to ignore latest consumed alert
+    else:
+        alert_iterator.save()   # on success, persist the current iterator state
 ```

 If you run this same code multiple times, it will ever only output alerts it hasn't
 processed before, provided file `persistence.json` is not tampered with and remains
 available for reading and writing.

+You save the current state of the iterator with the `save` method.
+If you tried to
+processing alerts and failed, you can simply not save the iterator and reload the
+previous consistent state from disk using the `load` method.

 Though the provided implementation saves the data to a JSON file, it is easy to add other
 means of persistence by creating subclasses of
-`magnetsdk2.iterator.AbstractPersistentAlertIterator` that implement the abstract `save`
+`magnetsdk2.iterator.AbstractPersistentAlertIterator` that implement the abstract `_save`
-and `load` methods.
+and `_load` methods.